We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 MNP careers are Different by Design.
 As an entrepreneurial firm, we truly believe there are no limits to where your career can go.

 Are you paying more than your share of property taxes?
 That depends on whether your property is accurately assessed.
-Last year, the British Columbia Assessment Authority (BC Assessment) assessed over two million properties.
+This January, the British Columbia Assessment Authority (BC Assessment) will mail out assessments for more than two million properties.
 With this volume of properties, an individual analysis of each property is not possible: instead, BC Assessment relies on mass appraisal methods to determine annual assessed values.

 What this means for property owners is the assessed value may not reflect the specific characteristics of each property.
 Often this can lead to inaccurate assessments, which in turn can result in paying more than your fair share of property taxes.

 The B.C.
-Assessment Act requires that both physical condition and permitted use of a property are determined as of October 31, after the valuation date.
-Property owners need to verify the property is only being assessed for what is on the property and is classified according to the use of the property as of October 31.
+Assessment Act requires both physical condition and permitted use of a property are determined as of October 31, after the valuation date.
+An MNP tax expert will verify the property is only being assessed for what is on the property and is classified according to the use of the property as of October 31, 2020.

-This includes things such as verifying square footage of the land and any improvements, to more complex factors such as condition and use.
-If your property was under construction or going through renovations, the assessment needs to be reviewed to ensure you are only being assessed for the progress to date as of October 31..
-One situation where this could result in an overassessment is if the assessor overestimates the stage of completion for partially finished buildings.
+This includes verifying physical attributes of the land and any improvements, to more complex factors such as condition and use.
+If your property was under construction or going through renovations, the assessment needs to be reviewed to ensure you are only being assessed for the progress to date as of October 31, 2020.

 Reviewing the market value of the property is another key step to ensure the assessed value is reflective of the market value of comparable properties in similar areas.

 BC Assessment assesses property values as of a July 1 valuation date.
-The assessment notice you will be receiving in January 2019 will be based on sales of similar properties that occurred around July 1, 2018.
-Work with your advisor to review market transactions throughout the year and determine when a property is assessed above market value.
+The assessment notice you receive is based on sales of similar properties that occurred around July 1, 2020.
+The volume of sales was significantly limited in 2020 This means it is critical to work with your advisor to review market transactions and determine if your property is assessed above market value.
 In these cases, a property tax specialist can present market evidence to the assessor and negotiate a reduction in value.

 The primary purpose of an assessed value is to determine a property owner’s fair share of taxes.
 An independent equity review is used to ensure you are assessed fairly.
 Similar properties with similar characteristics should be assessed similarly.
 For property owners, this means they could see an assessment value that reflects the market value of their property but still be paying more than their fair share of taxes.